kjswartz/Hockey_League_App/HockeyLeagueAppPlan.md

 ## Features (what will it do?)
 1. User signup/in/out (facebook/twitter authentication if time)
 2. email users signup
-3. individual player profile pages (bio/stats)
+3. individual user profile pages (bio/stats)
 4. Individual Team pages (schedules/team news)
 5. League pages showing teams belonging to league
-6. League forums/news for fans/potential players, team stats/standings
+6. League forums/news for fans/potential users, team stats/standings
-7. admin site for CRUD of leages/teams/players
+7. admin site for CRUD of leages/teams/users

 ## User Stories
 1. Visitors should be able to visit the home page
-2. Visitors should be able to browse teams and see players
+2. Visitors should be able to browse teams and see users
-3. Visitors should be able to signup and create a player profile page
+3. Visitors should be able to signup and create a user profile page
 4. Users should be able to request to join teams
-5. Team owners should be able to add and remove players from roster
+5. Team owners should be able to add and remove users from roster
 6. League owner/admin should be able to add and remove teams.
 7. Admin should be able to CRUD leagues
 8. Admin should be able to CRUD teams
-9. Admin should be able to CRUD users/players
+9. Admin should be able to CRUD users/users

 ## Tasks